locessentials/eng401-business-english-us/unit4/week12/from-employee-to-manager.md

 A one-on-one, also known as a 1:1 meeting, is a a meeting that managers typically have once a week with each of their employees.
 One-on-one's are not just an opportunity to surface issues.
 One-on-one's also allow managers to get to their employees' career goals, which helps managers to effectively develop their team's skills.

 The articles featured in this section cover topics related to fostering the communication that happens within one-on-one meetings.
+One key tip from these readings: Try your best not to cancel your one-on-one's.

 ### Required Readings